adstuart/azure-expressroute-globalreach-avs/README.md

 > This logic could equally apply to other Azure dedicated offerings, such as Skytap, SAP HLI and Baremetal.

-A typical topology looks as below.
+A typical (overly simplified) topology looks as below.

 ![](images/2022-01-31-21-44-41.png)

 Let's consider the underlying BGP topology.

-- [purple] Azure VNet contains ExpressRoute Gateway (BGP AS 65515)
+- [purple] Azure VNet contains ExpressRoute Gateway (BGP AS65515) (May or may not be using FastPath)
-- [red] Microsoft Edge (MSEE) contain customer ExpressRoute circuit, used for regular On-Premises connectivity (BGP AS 12076 + 398656)
+- [red] Microsoft Edge (MSEE) contains customer ExpressRoute circuit, used for regular On-Premises connectivity (BGP AS12076)
-- [red] Customer managed Edge routers, AS 65000 in this lab
+- [red] Customer routers, AS 65000 in this lab
-- [blue] Microsoft Dedicated Edge (DMSEE) contain customer AVS ExpressRoute circuit, used for any connectivity in/out AVS (BGP AS 65515 )
+- [blue] Microsoft Dedicated Edge (DMSEE) contains customer AVS ExpressRoute circuit, used for any connectivity in/out AVS (BGP AS12076)
+- [blue] AVS infrastrucutre - SDDC etc, lots of hand waving here, but the ASN you see will be something like AS398656
-- [connection a] The normal connection between MSEE and customer VNet
+- [connection a] The normal connection between MSEE and customer VNet (EBGP AS12076 to AS65515)
-- [connection b] The connection used to optimally send traffic from AVS<>Azure VNet
+- [connection b] The connection used to optimally send traffic from AVS<>Azure VNet (without needing to via GlobalReach, this is often missed, but should always be configured) (EBGP AS12076 to AS65515)
-- [globalreach] Used to allow On-Premises to access AVS
+- [globalreach] Used to allow On-Premises to access AVS (IBGP between AS12076 to AS12076)

 ## Do we have a routing loop?